LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 #### New Builders

-Right click to open this link in a new tab: [`Certificates, Identifiers & Profiles: Identifiers List`](https://developer.apple.com/account/resources/identifiers/list) on the *Apple* developer site.
+Right click to open this link in a new tab: [`Certificates, Identifiers & Profiles: Identifiers List`](https://developer.apple.com/account/resources/identifiers/list) on the *Apple Developer* site.

 [<span class="loop-big">:material-skip-forward:</span>](#table-with-name-and-identifier-for-loop-3) Skip ahead to [Table with Name and Identifier for Loop 3](#table-with-name-and-identifier-for-loop-3).

 #### Previous Xcode Builders

-Right click to open this link in a new tab: [`Certificates, Identifiers & Profiles: Identifiers List`](https://developer.apple.com/account/resources/identifiers/list) on the *Apple* developer site.
+Right click to open this link in a new tab: [`Certificates, Identifiers & Profiles: Identifiers List`](https://developer.apple.com/account/resources/identifiers/list) on the *Apple Developer* site.

 Because you built Loop using *Xcode*, the **`NAME`** associated with at least the Loop identifier will appear as `XC com.TEAMID.loopkit.Loop` under the **`NAME`** column.
 Ignore the **`NAME`** column and key off what you see under the **`IDENTIFIER`** column of the table.
 Only the six listed in the table below need to appear when building Loop 3.